In 1895, a tragic train wreck shook Chillicothe’s residents into action and planted the roots that would become the Adena Health System.

 Eye on the Future

 Opened in 2008, the PACCAR Medical Education Center is truly one-of-a-kind teaching facility on the Chillicothe campus.
 The Adena PACCAR Medical Education Center is proud to partner with respected institutions of higher learning to offer bachelor’s and associate degree programs in nursing, medical assistance, healthcare management and substance abuse counseling.
 The Graduate Medical Education program hosts hundreds of medical student rotations each year in addition to operating four ACGME accredited medical residency programs, the first of which began in 2012.
 The 18,700 square foot PACCAR facility is now recognized as providing some of the finest simulation training of all types and for all needs, ranging from cutting-edge static models to quarter-million dollar advanced robots.
 Dr. Towle, the founding director, called the incorporation of simulation into physician training “plastics before people.”
 The Center was the first in North America to acquire the simulator, Victoria a pregnant woman.
 An unannounced simulation exercise was conducted with Victoria in the Adena Regional Medical Center’s Emergency Department where Victoria arrived having been involved in a fatal automobile crash and the Emergency Department staff need to deliver her unborn child using instrumentation common to the Emergency Department.
-The PACCAR Medical Education Center is a foundational component in the Adena Health System’s ability to fulfill the third component in its mission statement; “To Care.
-To Heal.
-To Educate.”
+The PACCAR Medical Education Center is a foundational component in the Adena Health System’s ability to fulfill the third component in its mission statement; “Called to serve our communities.”
 Also central to the goal of Graduate Medical Education is to encourage residents to join the Adena Medical Group and build their medical practice in rural Ohio.

 Here.
 For Life.